biojppm/rapidyaml/README.md

   of the stream or documents (as per the standard), BOMs inside scalars are ignored.
-The [standard mandates that they should be quoted](https://yaml.org/spec/1.2.2/#52-character-encodings) when emitted, this is not done.
+The [standard mandates that they should be quoted](https://yaml.org/spec/1.2.2/#52-character-encodings) when emitted; this is not done.
 * ryml tends to be on the permissive side in several cases where the YAML standard dictates that there should be an error; in many of these cases, ryml will tolerate the input.
 This may be good or bad, but in